About the Journal

 In 2007 Nélio Barros became co-Editor-in-Chief and in 2008 he took over as Editor-in-Chief, when Daniel Palacios became his co-Editor-in-Chief.
 Nélio served in LAJAM's Board until his death in early 2010.
 Daniel Palacios started serving as Editor-in-Chief then, until 2015, when Miriam Marmontel took over the role.

 In 2011 LAJAM ceased its print version and became an online-only publication, using PKP's Open Journal Systems.
 To this end, LAJAM acquired an online ISSN (through IBICT, the Instituto Brasileiro de Informação em Ciência e Tecnologia) and a DOI prefix (through CrossRef).
-As the online journal becomes established in the next two years, LAJAM will seek coverage in indexing services as well as in the Directory of Open Access Journals and in the Science Citation Index, which will provide LAJAM with an Impact Factor.
+LAJAM is currently indexed in the Web of Science and will seek coverage in indexing services as well as in the Directory of Open Access Journals and in the Science Citation Index, which will provide LAJAM with an Impact Factor.

 About Our Logo